The Hasselblad X1D II has a bigger emphasis on improving many of the problems of the first camera.

 These images are from the prototype Hasselblad X1D II that we played with.
 We essentially just got to shoot out their window.

 We so far really like the Hasselblad X1D II.
 We’re hoping to get a review unit sooner rather than later; but we’ll see how that turns out for us!
 This seems like a really excellent camera so far and if Hasselblad is keeping with the trend of every camera manufacturer fighting for survival this year, then they’re doing a good job.
 We just hope that it tests to be as great in the field as it was shown off to be to us.
 We’re also being promised that it has slightly better battery life.
+You can pre-order the Hasselblad X1D II from Adorama.

 Stay tuned for a fuller review of the Hasselblad X1D II.